intoc/csm/readme.md

 you don't want to include in the output, use the `-mindiminput` parameter to filter out small images.
 - The `-cregx` parameter uses Regular Expressions.
 If you want to match on multiple cover name possibilities, you can use something like `(cover|big|max|square|folder)\.(jpg|png)$`.
+- The `-fregx` parameter also uses Regular Expressions so you can match on multiple file types.
-Try [regexr.com](https://regexr.com) to experiment with Regular Expressions.
+- Try [regexr.com](https://regexr.com) to experiment with Regular Expressions.

 ## Linux
 The linux command-line only version of this app requires the dotnet 6 runtime.